Scheduler

 Parameter Server Lifecycle Management: Coordinating parameter server startup, informing it which workers will participate, and setting collection timeouts.

-Metrics Aggregation: Optionally forwarding training metrics to AIM for visualization and analysis.
+Metrics Aggregation: Optionally forwarding training metrics to Grafana for visualization and analysis or storing them to file.

 Installation